L-o-s-t/Lost-UB/README.md

-# Lost-Ub
+# Lost-UB
- A free discord user bot.
+ An open sourced, free, safe to use discord user bot.